General Zahl: Powers and abilities

 Despite possessing no superhuman abilities, Zahl is a skilled military commander.

 In other media

 General Zahl appears in the Batman: The Brave and the Bold episode "The Last Patrol!", voiced by Corey Burton.
-This version caused the Doom Patrol to disband and retire years prior after they failed to stop him from killing a hostage he had taken.
-In the present, he forms an alliance with the Brain, Monsieur Mallah, Animal-Vegetable-Mineral Man, Mutant Master, and Arsenal to seek revenge on the Doom Patrol by exposing them as frauds.
-However, he and his alliance are defeated by Batman while the Doom Patrol sacrifice themselves to save a small town Zahl was threatening, which causes the world to appreciate them even more.
+This version caused the Doom Patrol to disband and retire years prior after they failed to stop him from killing a hostage.
+In the present, he allies with the Brain, Monsieur Mallah, Animal-Vegetable-Mineral Man, Mutant Master, and Arsenal to seek revenge on the Doom Patrol by exposing them as frauds.
+However, he and his alliance are defeated by Batman while the Doom Patrol sacrifice themselves to save a small town Zahl was threatening.